xiluna/jeopardy/README.md

 ### JS
 - [ ] Create a component called Question
-- [ ] Call the question component in  App.js
+- [ ] Call the question component in  App.js and have it display some text
 - [ ] Update your images and styling with CSS